Adriana-Bamberger/korihi/README.md

 ## 2. Writing posts

-- [ ] Write a post with Bruno/Thunderclient
+- [ ] Write a post with Thunderclient

   We write a post by sending a POST request to `/api/v1/posts`